Mike Williams (wide receiver, born 1984)

-Michael Troy Williams (born January 4, 1984) is a former American football wide receiver who played in the National Football League (NFL).
-Williams played college football at USC, and received consensus All-American recognition.
-The Detroit Lions selected him in first round of the 2005 NFL Draft, and he also played for the Oakland Raiders, Tennessee Titans, and Seattle Seahawks of the NFL.
+Michael Troy Williams (born January 4, 1984) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the USC Trojans, receiving consensus All-American honors in 2003.
+The Detroit Lions selected him in first round of the 2005 NFL draft, and he also played in the NFL for the Oakland Raiders, Tennessee Titans, and Seattle Seahawks.

-Early years
+Early life

 Williams was born in Tampa, Florida.
 He attended Henry B. Plant High School in Tampa, and played both high school football and basketball for the Plant Panthers.

+As a sophomore, Williams made 28 receptions for 631 yards (22.5 avg.) and 10 touchdowns.
+During his junior year, Williams made the all-state Class 4A second-team while making 35 receptions for 803 yards (22.9 avg.) and 14 touchdowns.
 As a senior, Williams had 38 receptions for 789 yards (20.8 average reception) with 14 touchdowns.
 Williams' honors included Tom Lemming All-American, Super Prep All-Dixie, PrepStar All-Southeast Region, St. Petersburg Times All-Suncoast second-team, and Tampa Tribune All-Hillsborough County.

-During his junior year, Williams made the all-state Class 4A second-team while making 35 receptions for 803 yards (22.9 avg.) and 14 touchdowns.

-As a sophomore, Williams made 28 receptions for 631 yards (22.5 avg.) and 10 touchdowns.

 In basketball, Williams was a 4-year Starter, winning over 100 games.
 As a Senior in 2002, Williams was a McDonald's All American Finalist.
 He earned “Tampa Tribune” All Hillsborough County 1st Team, District Tournament MVP, Western Conference MVP, and 3rd Team All State selections.
 Williams averaged 16.9 points, 8.3 rebounds, and 4.6 assists.
 As a junior in 2001, Williams earned Tampa Tribune All-Hillsborough County first-team honors, averaging 14.7 points, 10.7 rebounds and 5.3 assists while helping his team to the state semifinals.
 As a Freshman, Williams started every game, averaging 12.6 points, 9.6 rebounds and 4.6 assists while leading the team in Blocks and Rebounds.
 Williams graduated as the All Time leader in Blocks and Rebounds in school history.